pulumi/docs/pulumi-hugo/themes/default/content/blog/getting-to-chatops-with-pulumi-webhooks/index.md

 That URL is what will receive and process Pulumi webhooks.

-With the infrastructure in-place, we just need to register the webhook on the Pulumi Console.
+With the infrastructure in-place, we just need to register the webhook in the Pulumi Service.
 Organization administrators can do so under the organization's **SETTINGS** tab.

 ![webhooks3](./pulumi-webhooks-3.png)